-As businesses are establishing their new “normal” during this global pandemic, some may unfortunately have to make cuts to their team.
+As businesses have established their new “normal," some may unfortunately have had to make cuts to their team.
 This is putting more pressure than ever on existing reps to perform, and putting more stress on managers to figure out how to best support them.

 Additionally, today’s circumstances don’t have your team working the same way as before.
 Reps may not be used to working from home.
 Constant distractions, like pets and kids, can interrupt workflows, cause more stress, and lead to underperformance.

 Maybe you're scaling back your sales team, or maybe it just feels like your team is smaller because people aren’t working at 100%.
-Either way, here are a few ways that managers can improve rep workflows, increase productivity and efficiency, and help your team reach their pre-COVID goals.
+Either way, here are a few ways that managers can improve rep workflows, increase productivity and efficiency, and help your team reach their pre-COVID goals in this new year.

 Tip 1: Analyze Your Current Strategy